atyryshkina/algorithm-performance-analysis/README.md

 ## Inspect single feature

-You might want to inspect the effect of a single parameter on you tool while holding all of the other parameters constant. single_feature_analysis.py does this.
+Inspect the effect of a single parameter on runtime while holding all of the other parameters constant. (single_feature_analysis.py)

 The tool accepts a tsv or csv file, and it requires a feature_of_interest and a runtime column to be named.
 It sorts the dataset into sets of jobs that all have similar parameters.
 Then it saves the parameters of the largest set of jobs in a file named parameters_i.tsv file and it makes a plot of feature_of_interest vs runtime.